• Home

 Taxable investment account

-Most investment platforms charge an annual percentage fee, perhaps in the range of 0.05% to 0.30% (lower for larger investments).
-Some account providers will cap their fees in nominal terms when they reach a certain level.
+Most investment platforms[ii] charge an annual percentage fee, typically in the range of 0.05% to 0.30%, with lower rates for larger investments.

 Implications